gege13007/Amazfit-Stratos-GPS-locator/README.md

 4/04/2021 v5.0 - Add speed & distance and direct track saving on the Maps.

 12/2021 - Big changes on gpx read - only on start app, and changing gpx.
-         Read the wpt xml or the trkseg for tracks....
+         Read the wpt xml or the trkseg for tracks...